henryaj/makers-notes/rails.md

 end
 ```

-(Note that without `_to.f` to convert an integer to a float, you would find you would only ever have whole number averages.)
+(Note that without `#to_f` to convert an integer to a float, you would find you would only ever have whole number averages.)

 BUT!
 Rails has a built-in method for this.
 We could instead have done: